Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Localization System

 The purpose of the map is twofold.
 First, it is used by the localization algorithm as a reference to estimate the pose of both platforms in real time.
 Second, the 3D map is used to design the inspection plan that should be followed in the experiment.
 In this paper, we define an inspection plan as a sequence of Points of Interest (PoIs) with orientation that should be visited by the UAV.

-We can use any of the state-of-the-art LiDAR-based odometry and SLAM algorithms such as LiDAR Odometry and Mapping (LOAM) \cite{Zhang-2014-7903} or LiDAR-Inertial Odometry and Mapping VE-LIOM \cite{rs16152772}, to name a few, for experimentally obtaining the 3D map from a sequence of LiDAR and IMU measurements. \rev{ Our current implementation uses the open source A-LOAM ROS package \cite{aloam_github}, which is an advanced implementation of the LOAM algorithm that uses Eigen and Ceres Solver to simplify the structure of the software.
-The mapping results obtained with this package are shown in Fig. \ref{fig:maps_example}.}
+We can use any of the state-of-the-art LiDAR-based odometry and Simultaneous Localization and Mapping (SLAM) algorithms, such as LiDAR Odometry and Mapping (LOAM)~\cite{Zhang-2014-7903} or Versatile and Efficient LiDAR-Inertial Odometry and Mapping (VE-LIOM)~\cite{rs16152772}, to name a few, for experimentally obtaining the 3D map from a sequence of LiDAR and IMU measurements.
+Our current implementation uses the open-source advanced implementation LOAM (A-LOAM) ROS package \cite{aloam_github}, which is an advanced implementation of the LOAM algorithm that uses Eigen and Ceres Solver to simplify the structure of the software.
+The mapping results obtained with this package are shown in Figure \ref{fig:maps_example}.